Digital Color Composition

 |Filed Under:||Color Theory, Composition, Digital, Non-design Majors|

-Using a Google or Excel, create one dynamic color composition that fills columns A–Z and rows 1–50 of a spreadsheet.
+Using a Google or Excel spreadsheet, create one dynamic color composition that fills columns A–Z and rows 1–50.
 You can use any combination of hues, values and saturation to make this composition.
 You can change the width and depth of each cell or column in the spread sheet.
 Follow the principles of color shared in lecture.
 Strive to make your color combinations harmonious and your composition dynamic.
 Use the color wheel to determine an optimal color palette.
 You should be able to tell us which palette you are using, and why it works:

 Warm or Cool